JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 To see how the transverse momentum of protons is modified in the late rescattering stage, we can look at the microscopic scattering history of protons in this phase.

-To do that, we can analyze the collision output of the first calculation (with rescattering) we ran.
+To do that, we can analyze the collision output of the first calculation we ran (the one with enabled rescattering).
 As a starting point, you can run the script `anl_proton_reactions.py` as shown below, which will print out all proton reaction partners in the different events as well as the number of total proton reactions.

 ```sh
 python ${TRANSPORT_FOLDER}/anl_proton_reactions.py smash_output_with_rescatt/collisions_binary.bin
 ```

-The numbers printed out are pdg numbers, which you can again translate using the `particles.txt` file in the `~/SummerSchool2022/Jul28_Transport` directory.
+The numbers printed out are pdg numbers, which you can translate using the `particles.txt` file in the `~/SummerSchool2022/Jul28_Transport` directory.

 Simply printing out the scattering partner pdgs is surely not very useful.
 Therefore, as the last part of this hands-on, it is your turn to investigate the scatterings of the protons a bit more.
-Think yourself how you could investigate the proton scatterings to learn more about what influences them, and in what way.
+Thin: how you could investigate the proton scatterings to learn more about what influences them, and in what way?

 For this, take a look at the script and modify it according to your idea.
 Hint: Some properties of the scattering are already extracted but not yet used in the script.
 For example, you could count how often the proton scatters with a certain particle species, what type of scatterings occur most often, or what the outgoing products of the scatterings are.

-If you are not familiar with python, you can also tell us about your idea and we can try to help you implement it.
+If you are not familiar with python, you can also tell us about your idea and we will try to help you implement it.

-This last step of the hands-on is on purpose more of an open question for you to explore.
+This last step of the hands-on is more of an open question for you to explore.
 We are interested to learn your ideas.

 ***